-It’s important to note that real estate offers many unique benefits, including tax advantages.
-Working with a trusted professional can help you to determine the type of real estate assets, and tax-deferred vehicle you should use to maximize your investment opportunities.
+Real estate can offer many unique benefits, including tax advantages.
+Working with a real estate expert can help you determine the type of real estate assets, and tax-deferred vehicle you should use to maximize your investment opportunities.

 Qualified Opportunity Zone Funds

 Are you interested in investing in an opportunity zone?
-If so, you should make the investment via a Qualified Opportunity Zone Funds.
-With this in mind, it is important to note that as you will read about below, Qualified Opportunity Zones will remain effective through December 21, 2028.
+If so, consider investing in a Qualified Opportunity Zone Fund.
+Keep in mind, Qualified Opportunity Zones will remain effective through December 21, 2028.

 What is a Qualified Opportunity Fund?

 A Qualified Opportunity Fund is a U.S. partnership or corporation that will invest at least 90 percent of its holdings in one or more Qualified Opportunity Zones.
-In this vein, there are three types of investments that can qualify:
+There are three types of investments that can qualify: